April 1st 2020 ・ 10 min reading

 Nives de Luca has worked with Chiquita since 2003 in several key posts.
 She is currently Port Manager in Oxnard, California, a vital outlet that supplies the West Coast of the US.

-Chiquita engagement for women is not stopping at the farms in the Tropical areas; the brand of the world-famous Miss Chiquita is also a strong supporter of the fight against breast cancer, the second most common cancer in women worldwide, representing about 25% of all cancer’s cases in women.
+Chiquita’s commitment to women’s empowerment and gender equality does not stop at the farms in the tropical areas.
+The brand of the world-famous Miss Chiquita is also a strong supporter of the fight against breast cancer, the second most common cancer in women worldwide, representing about 25% of all cancer cases in women.

 Chiquita’s Pink Sticker campaign supports Breast Cancer Awareness Month, a campaign organized by breast cancer charities each October.
-Each year since 2017, during the month of October the color of the company’s iconic blue sticker has been changed to pink to help raise global awareness.
-Chiquita is also partnering every year with various associations like Pink Ribbon, American Cancer Society, Girls vs Cancer, etc. in its efforts to undertake research and support patients, survivors and caregivers.
+Each year since 2017, during the month of October, the color of the company’s iconic Blue Sticker (which represents their commitment to sustainability) changes to pink to help raise global awareness of breast cancer.
+Chiquita also partners every year with various associations like Pink Ribbon, American Cancer Society, and Girls vs Cancer in its efforts to undertake research and support patients, survivors and caregivers of breast cancer.

 Join the Chiquita community and access to your personal banana space!